 The job market: Is there a need for people in this profession?
 Are people with similar backgrounds and education getting hired?
-If you aren’t sure, visit the Government of Canada's website Opens a new website in a new window for more information on job market trends and news.
+If you aren’t sure, visit the Government of Canada's website for more information on job market trends and news.

 Your earning potential: Do some investigating about what you might earn in your new career.
 Think about how this figure compares to what you earn today and what that means for you and your loved ones.
 You may also want to consider if there’s room to grow or be promoted someday in your new career.
 While the earning now may be less, will you make more in the future?

 Financial implications: If you need to go back to school to pursue a new career, what will that cost?
 Consult a few educational institutions who offer the program you’re looking into.
 Remember, there are experts who can help - consult a financial security advisor to put a plan in place to help you achieve your goals, both now and in the future.